ibrahimgedikdev/ecommerce-product-page/README.md

 ## E-commerce product page

-I developed product detail page using javascript and scss with lightbox product gallery and shopping cart functions
+Product detail page using Javascript and SCSS with lightbox product gallery and shopping cart functions

-### Screenshot

 #### Desktop